jeremypbeasley/canlis_j/studio.markdown

   is_collection:
   items:
 - title: Canlis Steak Knife
-  desc: We partned with our friends at Filson to create the perfect steak knife for dinner service, featuring the signature match-grade Hawaiian Koa handle.
-Custom design by Brandis Gray and fabrication by Rob Gray for Graycloud Knives
+  desc: We partnered with our friends at Filson to create the perfect steak knife for dinner service.
+The match-grade Hawaiian koa handles, foraged on the Big Island, match Canlis’s original 1950 koa serviceware.
+Design by Brandis Gray and fabrication by her husband, Rob Gray for Graycloud Knives
   year: 2022
   type: Apparel / Accessories
   price: 45